ncatlab/nlab-content/pages/8/1/1/5/5118/content.md

   \,.
 $$

+See [[model structure on monoids]].
 For the purposes of the following statement, we define

 +-- {: .un_def #CreatedModelStructure}
 ###### Definition